 Chinese New Year starts on 16 February and lasts all weekend.
 Celebrations include a dragon parade, martial arts displays, traditional dancing, a funfair, Chinese acrobatics, and a spectacular fireworks display.
 Why not join in on the excitement by booking a weekend trip to Manchester with Radisson Blu?

 Rome wasn't built in a day, and neither was Chinatown - this unique community grew and developed over several decades as more Chinese immigrants settled in the area and shared some of their culture with the city.

-- The Bank of East Asia - While it might look like any other bank branch, the Bank of East Asia on Charlotte Street is significant; it's one of the largest banks in Hong Kong and opened in Manchester for the first time this year - further reinforcing the strong ties the community still has to China.
+While it might look like any other bank branch, the Bank of East Asia on Charlotte Street is significant; it's one of the largest banks in Hong Kong and opened in Manchester for the first time in 2013 further reinforcing the strong ties the community still has to China.

 The distinct archway that marks the entrance to Chinatown on Faulkner Street is hard to miss.
 But it's more than just an interesting landmark - the traditional paifang was made in china and shipped in three parts before being assembled in Manchester.
 It's adorned with dragons and phoenixes and was a gift to the Chinese people of the city from Manchester City Council.

 Guardian Telephone Exchange

 Chinatown might be the last place you'd expect to find a nuclear bunker, but believe it; in World War II this underground bolthole was constructed with a series of tunnels 35 metres below the surface.
 Until the late 1960s no one even knew it existed - the media were banned from revealing its existence and it was built by a workforce sworn to secrecy who knew little about its intended use.

 No visit to Manchester's Chinatown would be complete without sitting down for an authentic Chinese meal.
 Red Chilli is a great place to start - the menu has plenty of dishes to please the uninitiated palate along with the experienced foodie.